Get insider access

 Best Vacuums For Allergies

 A vacuum that can contain the spread of dust and debris can be invaluable if you suffer from allergies.
 A HEPA filter is a good starting point, as it can help trap allergens as you clean.
-A dirtbag can also be a handy addition since it reduces the chances of having dust escape when emptying the appliance.
-Overall cleaning performance is important, especially when trying to pick up debris like pet hair or dust.
-While those aren't the only criteria for this list, they are the most important in determining whether or not a vacuum will be effective in reducing the spread of allergens.
+A dirtbag can also be a handy addition since it reduces the chances of dust escaping when emptying the appliance.
+The overall cleaning performance is important, especially when picking up debris like pet hair or dust.
+While those aren't the only criteria for this list, they are the most important in determining whether a vacuum will effectively reduce the spread of allergens.

 1. Best Vacuum For Allergies